lrenazhou/lrenazhou.github.io/content/datadog.md

 3. ![Send snapshot](/images/2_3_send_snapshot.png)
 4. The Anomaly graph displays a gray band that shows the expected behavior of the number of transactions that have been committed in the Postgres database, with anomalies, or points with a standard deviation of 2 or greater, highlighted in red.

-## Exercise 3: Getting started with DogPush
+## Exercise 3: Getting Started with DogPush

 [DogPush](https://github.com/trueaccord/DogPush) is a Python library that enables you to manage Datadog monitors through YAML files.
 With DogPush, you can use source control to track and review changes to your monitors, notify your teams, and mute monitors within set time frames, such as outside of business hours.